vintasoftware/django-react-boilerplate/README.md

 - Manually with `flake8` and `npm run lint` on project root.
 - During development with an editor compatible with flake8 and ESLint.

+## Commercial Support
+This project, as other Vinta open-source projects, is used in products of Vinta clients.
+We are always looking for exciting work, so if you need any commercial support, feel free to get in touch: contact@vinta.com.br